nus-cs2103-AY2425S1/tp/README.md

 - Able to save changes made in the application instantaneously as well as export filters

 ### Codebase and Documentation
-* Written with Functional Programming & Object Oriented Programming
+* Written with Functional Programming & Object-Oriented Programming
 * Written with test cases to ensure no uneventful mishaps
 * Documentation up to date with the latest changes